fbngrm/time-tracker/README.md

 Builds of the frontend are created during the build of the gateway service and are served as static files.

 ### Gatweay
-An nginx gateway is responsible for servig the frontend as well as providing public API enpoints.
+An nginx gateway is responsible for serving the frontend as well as providing public API enpoints.
-Requests to the public enpoints are forwarded to the backend service.
+Requests to the public endpoints are forwarded to the backend service.

 #### Public API Endpoints